dtoczala/ibm-cloud-landing-page/README.md

 ### App ID

-Use the IBM Bluemix App ID service to add authentication to your mobile and web apps and protect your back-end systems.
+Use the IBM Cloud App ID service to add authentication to your mobile and web apps and protect your back-end systems.
 You can also host user profile info that you can use to build engaging experiences.
 App ID supports authentication using social identity providers, so that users can log-in with their existing Facebook and Google accounts.
 This is meant to support user authentication, and should not be your only security consideration.

 #### References for Further Reading
 - [Securing single page apps with App ID service](https://www.ibm.com/blogs/bluemix/2017/09/securing-single-page-apps-app-id-service/) - A simple tutorial showing an example of how to implement user authentication using the App ID service.